tjorne/cph-1st-w37/README.md

 ## Task 3:
 - 3.a Draw a traffic light using colors stored in variables - one for each of the 4 colors (background is the 4th).
 - 3.b add a gray color for the turned off effect
-- 3.c have the light turn on/off (green or red) by pressing keys on the keyboard.
+- 3.c have the light turn on/off (green or red) automatically.

 ## Task 4:
 - 4.a print out numbers from 0 to 20 using a for loop.